greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/topics/g-setting-parameters-at-the-system-level.html.md

 title: Setting Parameters at the System Level
 ---

-Master parameter settings in the master `postgresql.conf`file are the system-wide default.
-To set a master parameter:
+Coordinator parameter settings in the coordinator `postgresql.conf`file are the system-wide default.
+To set a coordinator parameter:

 1. Edit the `$COORDINATOR_DATA_DIRECTORY/postgresql.conf` file.
 2. Find the parameter to set, uncomment it \(remove the preceding `#` character\), and type the desired value.